HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Missing suppression of `Server-Timing` header

-The Server-Timing header is a response header defined in a [W3C Editor's Draft](https://w3c.github.io/server-timing/) which can be used to communicate server performance metrics.
+The Server-Timing header is a response header defined in a <a hreflang="en" href="https://w3c.github.io/server-timing/">W3C Editor's Draft</a> which can be used to communicate server performance metrics.
 Developers can send metrics containing zero or more properties.
 One of the specified properties is the `dur` property, which can be used to communicate millisecond-accurate timings that contain the duration of specific actions on the server.

 {{ figure_markup(
   image="server-timing-header-usage.png",